-What is the current status of the Bard hernia mesh lawsuits?
+What is the past history of the Bard hernia mesh lawsuits?

 “Plaintiffs on April 10 asked a federal judicial panel to centralize 55 hernia mesh cases against C.R.
 Bard Inc., Davol Inc. and Becton Dickinson in a multidistrict litigation in the U.S. District Court for the Southern District of Ohio or the Western District of Mississippi (In Re: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, MDL Docket No. 2846, JPMDL).
 Lexis Legal News